DN2048/anvil-parser/README.md

 region.save('r.0.0.mca')
 ```
 # Todo
-*things to do before 1.0.0*
-- [x] Proper documentation
-- [x] Biomes
-- [x] CI
+*This is my personal list, different from 0xTiger and matcool (original creator)*
-- [ ] More tests
+- [ ] More utility functions
+- [ ] Assert compatibility with version 1.20.1
-  - [ ] Tests for 20w17a+ BlockStates format
+- [ ] Extra features depending on my needs for the other projects
-# Note
+# Notes
+*These are matcool (original creator) notes.
+Haven't validated any of this*
-Testing done in 1.14.4 - 1.19, should work fine for other versions.
+- Testing done in 1.14.4 - 1.19, should work fine for other versions
-Writing chunks and regions is broken from 1.16 onwards
+- Writing chunks and regions is broken from 1.16 onwards